brson/being-rust/outline.md

   * Rust elevator pitch
   * Key features
   * Rust use cases
-  - Rust users
+  * Rust users
-  - User: Mozilla
+  * User: Mozilla
-  - User: Facebook
+  * User: PingCAP
-  - User: Cloudflare
+  * User: Cloudflare
-  - User: Baidu
   - Quotes and press
+  - Q&A
+- Memory management
+  -
   - Live memory-safety demo
-  - Quick Tour
-  - Q&A
 - Rust History
   - Q&A
-- Memory management
 - How I work with Rust
   - Q&A
 - How to learn Rust